 I prefer a place where English is not the native tongue.
 Hopefully the currency is kind to my drifting dollar.
 Nature and the tropics come to mind.
 A place to do dawn yoga in a miraculous setting; hiking and bird watching by default, engaging with the earth, away from the city hustle and bustle, although metro areas have their boons.

 I would prefer an idyllic place that is not overly touristy yet.
 Of course I like travelers who are broadening their horizons through newness.
 They are typically good to have conversations with and they help local economies.
-For locals, the pros of this transient influx tend to outweigh the cons.
+For locals, the pros of a transient influx hopefully outweighs the cons.

-The reason I like a place with fewer tourists is because the locals usually seem more genuine.
+The reason I like a place with fewer tourists is because the locals tend to seem more genuine.
 They are not as desensitized to seeing foreigners and national tourists with disposable money, something they may not have.
 Notwithstanding, it is really hard to stay out of touristy places because there are great reasons why these spots have become trendy.
-And they are more traveler-service friendly.
+And they offer more services for traveler.

 There are benefits and drawbacks to all scenarios.
 Nothing will be close to perfect.